 A hernia in veterinary medicine is best defined as a defect in a structure that defines the borders of a body cavity.
-This defect in a “wall” of the body may or may not lead to the partial or complete spilling out of the contents of one area into the other.
-Hernias may be caused by trauma, infections, tumors and other problems, but most commonly occur congenitally.
+This defect in a "wall" of the body may or may not lead to the partial or complete spilling out of the contents of one area into the other.
+Hernias in dogs and cats may be caused by trauma, infections, tumors, and other problems, but most commonly occur congenitally.
 In other words, the animals were born with the defect.

 As the term "congenital" implies, this defect is usually considered a trait passed on genetically from parents to offspring, though trauma during or immediately after birth (while the umbilical cord is still attached) may result in some umbilical hernias.
 Cats, dogs and, indeed, most mammals are potentially at risk for this condition, though in veterinary medicine we see it most commonly in dogs.

 Identifying Hernias in Dogs & Cats

 Most umbilical and inguinal hernias are easily identified by palpating the area and noting a break in the body wall at these two areas (at the belly button for umbilical hernias and on one or both sides of the groin).
 Sometimes a soft protuberance is palpable and/or visible in these areas.

 Though the vast majority of hernias in dogs and cats are considered benign, the possibility that important structures may "herniate" through these openings in the body wall (intestines are the most likely to do this) means that more severe cases are sometimes identified.
 Intestines and other organs caught up in the opening may actually strangulate and die, leading to emergency conditions.

 All breeds of dogs are much more susceptible than cats.
 In dogs, inguinal hernias are more common in:

 In dogs, umbilical hernias are more common in:

 In felines, these hernias have been reported more often in Cornish Rex cats.